 But regardless of theoretical bias, success with this population depends on a sense of safety and community that should start at the staff level and trickle down to the student community.
 Once this pervasive sense of safety is established, customized treatment becomes the next priority.
 Since young adults with autism-spectrum disorders require a nuanced or, in some cases, completely different approach from their behaviorally or emotionally disordered peers, treatment staff must be well versed in these approaches.
 Effective strategies for working with young adults suffering from autism-spectrum disorders include:

 - Customization: Staff should be trained to distinguish between behaviors that stem from oppositional tendencies and those that stem from neurobiological disorders.
 Many young people with spectrum disorders have been chronically misunderstood by parents, teachers, and even therapists; in these cases, behaviors resulting from rigid thinking or misinterpretation of visual cues may meet with consequences instead of coaching.
-Often, spectrum students are suffering not only from neurobiological disorders, but also from anxiety, trauma and other co-occuring emotional problems.
+Often, spectrum students are suffering not only from neurobiological disorders but also from anxiety, trauma, and other co-occurring emotional problems.
 This means that the therapeutic staff must construct therapies that are flexible, creative, and personalized.

 - Talk Therapy and Experience: Particularly with students suffering from a non-verbal learning disorder (NLD), talk therapy is coupled with experiential approaches.
 These students’ neurological bias for processing thoughts and emotions is verbal, so staff should be careful not to overload them with written or visual therapy assignments.
 The function of experiential therapies with NLD students is to help them put therapy into action, while the function of verbal processing is to help transform those experiences into sustainable relational habits.
 NLD students in particular need to develop a ‘muscle memory’ for newly acquired relational skills.
 This is done by pairing their verbal strengths with a physical/experiential activity.